Small Soldiers: Film rating controversy

 Burger King created a line of kids' meal toys to promote Small Soldiers.
 They were met with some controversy after the film received a PG-13 rating from the Motion Picture Association of America.
 Burger King executives claimed this caught the company by surprise as they were led to believe the film would receive no higher than a PG rating.
 According to Joe Dante, the film received a PG-13 rating due to the scene in which the Commandos put drugs in Phil and Marion's drink.
-The pamphlet accompanying the toys included the disclaimer "While toys are suitable for children of all ages, the movie Small Soldiers may contain material that is inappropriate for younger children."
+The pamphlet accompanying the toys included the disclaimer "While toys are suitable for children of all ages, the movie Small Soldiers may contain material that is inappropriate for younger children".
 Some restaurants accepted an exchange for Mr. Potato Head toys.

 Home media

 In North America, the film was released on VHS and DVD in December 1998 by DreamWorks Home Entertainment.
 During 1999, it also received LaserDisc releases in the US, the UK, France and Japan.
 All of these non-US LaserDisc releases were handled by Universal Home Entertainment, with the US LaserDisc handled by DreamWorks Home Entertainment.

 In February 2006, Viacom (now known as Paramount Skydance) acquired the North American rights to Small Soldiers, along with the rights to all 58 other live-action films DreamWorks had released since 1997, following its $1.6 billion acquisition of the company's live-action film assets and television assets.
 Paramount Home Entertainment released the film on Blu-ray in the US on February 2, 2021.
 Paramount Home Entertainment then released a 4K Ultra HD steelbook edition on July 25, 2025.
 In North America, Paramount made the film available on its subscription streaming service Paramount+, as well as on its free streaming service Pluto TV.

+Universal Pictures Home Entertainment (via NBCUniversal Entertainment Japan) released the film on Blu-ray in Japan on October 7, 2022.

+In other media

+A soundtrack containing classic rock blended with hip hop was released on July 7, 1998 by DreamWorks Records.
+It peaked at 103 on the Billboard 200.
+The film score was composed and conducted by veteran composer Jerry Goldsmith.
+In addition, a video game based on the film was developed by DreamWorks Interactive and released by Electronic Arts on September 30, 1998.
+Kenner Products (a subsidiary of Hasbro) produced a line of toys, which featured the Gorgonites and the Commando Elite.

+An unofficial, fanmade proof-of-concept trailer for a hypothetical reboot of the franchise made using Unreal Engine 5, subtitled War for the Nekron, was released on YouTube in 2023.